objektwerks/work.order/README.md

 ------------
 >Various off-the-wall solutions aside, it is not possible to share source code between client and server.
 >An NPM local path dependency install works, but an import of the new local package is not recognized by
 >the client or server.
+Consequently, ***entity.ts***, located in src/client and src/server is duplicate code.
-Coding sharing is available by default with ScalaJs.
+>Interestingly, code sharing is available by default with ScalaJs.

 Doc
 ---